-1. Recipe of the Week.
-Please pardon my salmon obsession once again.
-I really couldn’t resist this week!
-Salmon is the star protein in my meals at least once per week, but it’s most often in canned or frozen form because I’m not made of money.
+Please pardon my salmon obsession, but I can’t not tell you about this recipe because it’s to die for – if you’re a salmon fan, that is.
+It’s the star protein in my meals at least once per week, but it’s most often in canned or frozen form because, well, let’s be real – I’m not made of money.
 Once in a while though, I like to treat myself to a gorgeous, rich, smooth piece of the fresh kind.

 Because my mum is awesome, she still sends me Valentine’s Day presents.
 And because she knows me well (as all mums should), this Valentine’s Day I received a Sobey’s gift card.
 You might find this about as exciting as receiving a pair of socks at Christmas time, but to me, it’s almost as great as receiving a new Lululemon item or kitchen gadget.
 (Not quite as great, but still pretty darn good.)
 Somehow I managed not to spend that gift card until this past weekend.
 The items picked up during my grocery trip included the following: